 Gestational surrogacy involves implanting an embryo produced by the recipient parents via IVF into the uterus of a surrogate (preferentially known as a gestational carrier).
 A child who is born through gestational surrogacy is not genetically related to the surrogate.
-Because of this, gestational surrogacy is the preferred form of surrogacy for many people.

 Sperm donation refers to sperm that is donated by a man who is not the recipient’s partner.
 Donated sperm is either used in artificial insemination (sperm placed into the female recipient’s uterus) or is combined with female eggs outside of the body in a lab during IVF.
 Fertility specialists will evaluate the sperm donor for health, mental health and genetic makeup, then freeze and store it for later use.